To Understand how to use self-hypnosis, it will be easier to first examine “hypnosis” itself.

 The “Hypnotic State”

 There is no one “hypnotic state;” there are, however, many different states of consciousness that can be reached through suggestion, using self hypnosis techniques.
-Through the use of these tools of hypnosis, for example, the guide can lead a subject into very deeply relaxed states, states of joy, or states of extreme excitement and activity.
+Through the use of hypnosis, for example, the guide can lead a subject into very deeply relaxed states, states of joy, or states of extreme excitement and activity.

 Therapeutic Trance States – You Are Always In Control